Remember the $204,971.31 in debt we had? It’s gone. We’re 100% debt free.

 We’re rebooting life.
-Thanks to Joe Saul-Sehy for that — a reboot is exactly what we’ve done.
+Thanks to Joe Saul-Sehy of Stacking Benjamins podcast for that — a reboot is exactly what we’ve done.

-By early 2015, just a few months from the big 3-0, I started to feel restless.
+By early 2015, just a few months from my 30th birthday, I started to feel restless.
 Working a part-time job at a nonprofit organization, I was doing work that made a real impact.
 Garrett was honing his sales skills at his job, a job he started just a year before.

-I was still overcoming the weird illness of 2014 and Garrett continued to work through his own chronic health struggles.
+I was still overcoming the health challenge of 2014 and Garrett continued to work through his own chronic health struggles.
 Like that wasn’t enough, we spent all of our free time over-remodeling our big house.

 Meals and restaurants and trips to home improvement stores comprised most of the non-essential purchases we made each week to the tune of thousands upon thousands of dollars.

 Lately, I’ve been reflecting on our situation.
-We put ourself in a situation with our personal finances in which we lived paycheck to paycheck, using credit cards to fund remodeling projects.
+We put ourselves in a situation with our personal finances in which we lived paycheck to paycheck, using credit cards to fund remodeling projects.